 How to Set Up a Snail Farm

 Like any business, snail farming requires an investment.
-However, this investment can be easily managed and reduced if you are learning as much as you can ahead of time.
+However, this investment can be easily managed and reduced with the right preparation.
 As you can expect, the small size of snails also play a rule in the costs.
 Meaning, the cost of setting up a farm for 100 snails is significantly less than a farm of 100 cows.
 You will need less space, less food, etc. In addition, snails farm is much better for the environment than other types of farms.

 First, you will need a building for reproduction and something called a breeding park – for fattening the snail.
 The size of those buildings will depend to your ambition and need as the breeder.
 You can start breeding edible snails in several ways: